Siteman houses the only Gamma Knife in eastern Missouri, and our patients come to us from all over the region.

 What happens during Gamma Knife treatment?

-During Gamma Knife treatment, the patient’s head is kept perfectly still while radiation is beamed to the tumor.
+During treatment, the patient’s head is kept perfectly still while radiation is beamed to the tumor.
 Doctors use either a titanium frame or a mesh mask to hold the patient’s head in place.
 Each device requires a different preparation process.

 If a frame will be used, a neurosurgeon attaches it to the patient’s head at four points: two on the forehead and two on the back of the head.
 The patient will receive local anesthetic to keep the skin numb during this process.
 It only takes a few minutes.

 After the frame is attached, new images are taken of the patient’s brain using an MRI, CT scan, or angiogram.
-Images must be taken with the frame on in order for the doctors and radiation specialists to see where the tumor is located in relation to the Gamma Knife equipment.
+Images must be taken with the frame on in order for the doctors and radiation specialists to see where the tumor is located in relation to the equipment.

 The care team then examines the images to come up with a plan for treatment.
 This is a 3-D plan tailored to the patient.
 The planning process may take as long as an hour, so patients have time to relax with family.

 When the planning process is over, the treatment begins.
-The patient lies down on the treatment couch attached to the Gamma Knife machine.
-The frame is then connected to the Gamma Knife, and the patient’s head is kept in position while the radiation is delivered.
+The patient lies down on the treatment couch attached to the Gamma Knife.
+The frame is then connected to the machine, and the patient’s head is kept in position while the radiation is delivered.
 This process is completely painless, and the machine does not make any noise.
 Treatment can last anywhere from half an hour to several hours, so patients are encouraged to listen to music, books on tape, podcasts, or whatever else will help to make them comfortable.
 If you need to use the restroom or take a short break, treatment can be paused until you are ready to resume.